 Ecological Management Plan

-— No phase of the authorised development is to commence until a written ecological management plan for that phase reflecting the survey results and any ecological mitigation and enhancement measures included in the environmental statement has been submitted to and approved in writing by the local planning authority.
+— No phase of the authorised development is to commence until a written ecological management plan for that phase reflecting the survey results and any ecological mitigation and enhancement measures included in the environmental statement or in the case of that phase comprising plot 16 included in the additional environmental statement has been submitted to and approved in writing by the local planning authority.
 The management plan may be subject to alteration by prior approval in writing by the local planning authority.

 Details of the mitigation and compensation measures must be in accordance with the following principles—